dstackai/dstack/README.md

 The configuration will be stored in `~/.dstack/config.yaml`.

 That's it.
-Now you can use dstack in your machine.
+Now you can use dstack on your machine.

 ## ✨ Usage